If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website. Find out more about cookies

 Our websites sometimes integrate with other companies’ sites.
 For example, we integrate with social networking sites such as Twitter and Facebook, to make it easier for you to share what you have read.
 These sites place their own cookies on your browser as a result of us including their icons and ‘like’ or ‘share’ buttons on our sites.

-Problems can take hold of us at anytime.
-We have a range of services to support you.
+We have a range of services and information to support you.

 Confidential emotional support for doctors facing GMC investigations or license withdrawal.
 We are here to help.